Meet ‘Sarah’, She Uses Ketamine Infusion Therapy for Depression

 A: It will take some time, but I definitely see that happening.
 The skepticism that comes from insurance providers and medical boards to partner with and regulate the industry has slowed down its adoption, and of course, most people are probably still just like I was at the start – a bit freaked out!
-But there are a growing number of doctors willing to offer ketamine therapy, and more studies and global awareness about the drug.
+But a growing number of doctors are willing to offer ketamine therapy, and more studies and global awareness about the drug.
 So I think it’s a question of when, not if.

 Question: You just talked about the insurance providers’ reticence to recognize ketamine as a mainstream treatment.
 Why do you think they don’t cover ketamine treatment?

 A: I think part of the reason is lack of awareness.
 Despite my campaigning for the drug, many people still don’t know much about it or at best think it is just a recreational drug or for animals!
-I’ll be most insurance agents haven’t even heard of it before.
+I’ll bet most insurance agents haven’t even heard of it before.
 This is one of the reasons why people like me have been trying to create awareness – I’d love to wake up and find out my treatments are now covered by my private health insurance!
 And to be honest, ketamine is still viewed as an experimental-stage treatment.
-Much of the research is still quite new, so insurance companies are arguing that there isn’t enough evidence for them to feel comfortable getting behind the drug.
+Much of the research is still quite new, so insurance companies argue that there isn’t enough evidence to feel comfortable getting behind the drug.
 But I do think that with all of the ongoing research and FDA approval, that’s about to change.

 Question: What would you say has been the biggest benefit to your life from taking ketamine?